Lucia Maria Ernst

 (painting from Foundation office)

-October 29, 1991 Memorial services were held in the St. Andrews School Chapel in Boca Raton, Florida.
-Source: Oct.
-27, 1991 ProQuest Historical Newspapers The New York Times, pg.
+October 29, 1991 Memorial services were held in the Saint Andrew’s School Chapel in Boca Raton, Florida.
+Source: October 27, 1991, The New York Times, p.
 34; Florida Death Index.